TheMonk2121/ai-dev-tasks/300_documentation-example.md

 - **Scalable Documentation**: Pattern can be applied to new features

----
+- --

-*This example demonstrates how proper memory scaffolding documentation creates a shared understanding between humans and AI assistants, building a robust knowledge base that grows with the project.*
+- This example demonstrates how proper memory scaffolding documentation creates a shared understanding between humans and AI assistants, building a robust knowledge base that grows with the project.*